The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

 In this case, both $h$ and $h'$ have perfect revivals at a time $\pi/2$, with a relative phase of $\pi$.
 The maximum eigenvalue scales as $N$, meaning that $a$ must be large compared to $N$.
 We have performed some numerical tests with the case $N=20$, as shown in Fig.\ (\ref{fig:patterns}).
 Rescaling such that all couplings and fields are bounded by a constant (e.g.\ 1), we get that the transfer time scales as $O(N/\sqrt{\epsilon})$.
 This is certainly optimal in terms of $N$, and indicates some of the possibilities available.

-Unfortunately, it will be impossible to apply such ideas directly to field-free Heisenberg models because the proof of Lemma \ref{lem:notransfer} can be adapted to show that it is impossible.
-When all the $\lambda_n$ (eigenvalues of $h$) are even integers and all the $\mu_m$ (eigenvalues of $h'$) are odd integers, as would be required to get all the relative phases correct, then The denominator clearly contains at least $N-1$ powers of 2, rendering it impossible to be $1/N$ for anything other than $N=2$.
+Unfortunately, it will be impossible to apply such ideas directly to field-free Heisenberg models because the proof of Theorem \ref{thm:notransfer} can be adapted to show that it is impossible.
+When all the $\lambda_n$ (eigenvalues of $h$) are even integers and all the $\mu_m$ (eigenvalues of $h'$ with the last row/column removed) are odd integers, The denominator clearly contains at least $N-1$ powers of 2, rendering it impossible to be $1/N$ for anything other than $N=2$.
 Instead, one would have to rely on a scheme in which most of the eigenvalues are chosen correctly.